 If you have paid any attention to how other businesses and startups are promoting themselves, you may have noticed they share some similar practices.
 These include branded marketing materials, Facebook ads, Google Ads, blog posts, eBooks, infographics, and a myriad of other types of content that arm their audience with all the information they need to make a Yes decision.

-But these marketing pieces don’t stem from good hunches or intuition.
-There’s an underlying process, called sales funnels, that many small businesses and startups employ to ensure they are not only connecting with the right people, but also at the right time.
+But these marketing pieces don’t just stem from good hunches or intuition.
+There’s an underlying process, called sales funnels, that many businesses and startups employ to ensure they are not only connecting with the right people, but also at the right time.

 What are sales funnels?

 Simply put, a sales funnel is the representation of the buying stages your prospects filter through until they make their purchase decision.
 The whole purpose behind creating this funnel is to anticipate what your customers are thinking during the process, and what you can expect them to do next.

 There’s an actual reason for this: You will not experience a 100% closing rate.
 (If you do, make sure you share your secret to success with us.)